cockroachdb/docs/v22.1/show-trace.md

 ## Route traces to a third-party collector

 You can configure CockroachDB to send traces to a third-party collector.
-CockroachDB supports [Jaeger](https://www.jaegertracing.io/), [Lightstep](https://lightstep.com/), and [Zipkin](https://zipkin.io/).
+CockroachDB supports [Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), and any trace collector that can ingest traces over the standard OTLP protocol.
 Enabling tracing also activates all the log messages, at all verbosity levels, as traces include the log messages printed in the respective trace context.

 {{site.data.alerts.callout_info}}
 Enabling full tracing is expensive both in terms of CPU usage and memory footprint, and is not suitable for high throughput  production environments.